longdt/vertx-orm-codegen/README.md

 ## Vertx-Orm-Codegen
-Simple annotation processor which automatic generate Repository implementation which sound like Spring does
+Simple annotation processor which generates Repository implementation
 ## Developers
 ### Testing
 Out of the box, the test suite runs a Docker container using TestContainers.